 Partnering with Leaders in Cancer Immunotherapy

-As with many transformative efforts, changing the paradigm of cancer treatment requires partnerships with other leaders in the field to develop next-generation technologies and products.
+As with many transformative efforts, changing the paradigm of cancer treatment requires partnerships with other leaders in the field to help develop next-generation technologies and products.
 Guided by this principle, we are collaborating with world-renowned academic institutions and industry leaders.

 The National Cancer Institute (NCI)